The Physics of Harpsichord Sound

 In 1977, Fletcher judged that the sound of harpsichords seemed well within the purview of known physics and that "a relatively complete first-order study should be feasible."
 The study was begun by Savage et.al.
 This page, and related ones, are to continue their work a bit.

-Unlike Fletcher and Savage, however, I no longer have access to a fully equipped laboratory.
+Unlike Fletcher and Savage, however, I no longer have access to a fully equipped laboratory as I used to.
 And, I don't have a harpsichord that I will treat the way Savage did his!
+My instrument is my life.
 So, I have chosen methods that any harpsichord builder or owner can replicate, and hope to describe them sufficiently clearly that they can.
 A true understanding of harpsichord sound and construction requires the expertise of builder, player and physicist together.
 I welcome collaborators.

 Where does the energy of a harpsichord string go?